VainlyStrain/Vailyn/README.md

 If you want to include PHP wrappers in the scan (like php://filter), use the `--lfi` argument.
 At the end of Phase 1, you'll be presented with an additional selection menu containing the wrappers that worked. (if any)

-If the attacked site is behind a login page, you can supply an authentication cookie via `-c COOKIEFILE`.
+If the attacked site is behind a login page, you can supply an authentication cookie via `-c COOKIE`.
 If you want to attack over Tor, use `--tor`.

 #### Phase 1